-Fuel fills are located either on the aft deck or on the side decks adjacent to the aft cockpit.
+Fuel fills are located on the side decks just forward of the aft cockpit.
 Fuel receptacle caps are marked "Fuel" or "Gas".
 Fuel vents are normally located in the hull or transom below and in the same general area as the fill.
 If you experience difficulty filling the fuel tank, check to see that the fuel fill and vent lines are free of obstructions and kinks.